LeidyGil/leidygil.github.io/SQL_English.md

 HAVING user_count >= 2
 In this query, we first use GROUP BY to group by month.
 Then, we use the aggregation function COUNT(Registration_Date) to count the number of enrollees.
 After grouping[...]

-Select strftime('%m', registration_date) as month, count(registration_date) as user_count from registrations
+SELECT strftime('%m', registration_date) as month, count(registration_date) as user_count FROM registrations
 group by strftime('%m', registration_date)
 having user_count = 1;

---Finding duplicates
+### Finding duplicates
 One of the most common uses of HAVING is finding duplicates.
 Show the emails that appear more than once.
 The result table should have two columns: one named email, and another named email_count that shows the number of repetitions correspond[...]

-select email, count(email) as email_count from corporate_emails
+SELECT email, count(email) as email_count FROM corporate_emails
 group by email
 having email_count > 1;

---Having and count
+### Having and count
-Create a query that shows the number of users and the department where there are more than one employee.
+Create a query that shows the number of users and the department WHERE there are more than one employee.
 The columns should be named user_count and department, respectively.

-select count(name) as user_count, department from employees group by department having user_count > 1;
+SELECT count(name) as user_count, department FROM employees group by department having user_count > 1;

---Having and average
+### Having and average
 Create a query to determine which students passed.
 The passing criterion is an average grade >= 50.
 The columns to show should be email and grade_average.

-select email, avg(grades) as grade_average from grades group by email having grade_average >= 50;
+SELECT email, avg(grades) as grade_average FROM grades group by email having grade_average >= 50;

---Having and order
+### Having and order
 Once we have grouped data using the GROUP BY clause, it is common to need to order those groups according to some specific criterion.
 Generally, we want to order the groups by func[...]
 The order of the clauses in a query should be as follows:
 Order	Clause	Description
 1	SELECT	Specifies the columns to be returned in the result.
-2	FROM	Specifies the tables from which to extract the data.
+2	FROM	Specifies the tables FROM which to extract the data.
 3	WHERE	Filters records before any aggregation or grouping.
 4	GROUP BY	Groups records by one or more columns.
 5	HAVING	Filters records after aggregation.
 6	ORDER BY	Orders the returned records by one or more columns.
-7	LIMIT	Limits the number of returned records.
+7	LIMIT	LIMITs the number of returned records.

 Given the following sales table, write an SQL query to obtain the products that have been sold in a total quantity greater than 1000, ordered in descending order of quantity sold.

-select product, sum(quantity) as total_quantity from sales group by product having total_quantity > 1000 order by 2 desc;
+SELECT product, sum(quantity) as total_quantity FROM sales group by product having total_quantity > 1000 ORDER BY 2 desc;

-Your task is to write an SQL query that returns the departments whose average salary is greater than 3000, ordered from highest to lowest average salary.
+Your task is to write an SQL query that returns the departments whose average salary is greater than 3000, ordered FROM highest to lowest average salary.
 The results should show the department name[...]

-Select Department, AVG(salary) as Average_Salary from employees group by Department having Average_Salary > 3000 order by 2 desc;
+SELECT Department, AVG(salary) as Average_Salary FROM employees group by Department having Average_Salary > 3000 ORDER BY 2 desc;

---Subqueries
+## Subqueries
---Introduction to subqueries
+### Introduction to subqueries
-Subqueries, also known as "subqueries", allow us to use the results of one query within another query.
+Subqueries, allow us to use the results of one query within another query.
-We are asked to select all people earning above the average.
+We are asked to SELECT all people earning above the average.
 These types of questions can be answered using subqueries.
 The idea to answer this is as follows:
-We calculate the average SELECT avg(salary) FROM employees We select all employees whose salary is greater than the previous query.
+We calculate the average SELECT avg(salary) FROM employees We SELECT all employees whose salary is greater than the previous query.
 SELECT * FROM employees WHERE salary > (SELECT AVG(salary) FROM employees)

-select * from employees where salary <= (select avg(salary) from employees)
+SELECT * FROM employees WHERE salary <= (SELECT avg(salary) FROM employees)

---Subqueries and where part 1
+### Subqueries and WHERE part 1
 Within subqueries, we can use the same clauses we have learned so far, such as the WHERE clause.
 This means we can apply the WHERE clause both inside the sub[...]

-Select all the information of the records that are greater than the average salary of the finance department.
+SELECT all the information of the records that are greater than the average salary of the finance department.
-Select * from employees where salary > (select avg(salary) from employees where department = 'Finance')
+SELECT * FROM employees WHERE salary > (SELECT avg(salary) FROM employees WHERE department = 'Finance')

-Using the data from the employees table, select all employees whose salary is higher than the employee with the highest salary in the finance department.
+Using the data FROM the employees table, SELECT all employees whose salary is higher than the employee with the highest salary in the finance department.
-Select * from employees where salary > (select max(salary) from employees where Department = 'Finance')
+SELECT * FROM employees WHERE salary > (SELECT max(salary) FROM employees WHERE Department = 'Finance')

-Select all records above the average grade.
+SELECT all records above the average grade.
-Select * from grades where grades > (Select avg(grades) from grades)
+SELECT * FROM grades WHERE grades > (SELECT avg(grades) FROM grades)

--- Subqueries with IN
+### Subqueries with IN
--- The IN operator is a very useful operator in subqueries -- We want to select all the codes from Argentina, Brazil, Chile, or Colombia.
+-- The IN operator is a very useful operator in subqueries -- We want to SELECT all the codes FROM Argentina, Brazil, Chile, or Colombia.
 -- One way to approach the problem would be to combine all options with WHERE and multiple OR operators.
 -- Another option is using the IN operator as follows:
 SELECT * FROM paises WHERE pais IN ('Argentina', 'Brasil', 'Chile', 'Colombia');

 -- Similarly, we can make a query like the following:
-SELECT * FROM table WHERE columna IN (SELECT * from otra_tabla);
+SELECT * FROM table WHERE columna IN (SELECT * FROM otra_tabla);

 -- We are asked to show the names of all the people who have an average grade less than 50.
--- Select the IDs from the "notas" table with promedio_notas <= 50
+-- SELECT the IDs FROM the "notas" table with promedio_notas <= 50
--- Select the names from the "estudiantes" table whose ID is within the previous subquery.
+-- SELECT the names FROM the "estudiantes" table whose ID is within the previous subquery.
 SELECT nombre FROM estudiantes WHERE estudiante_id IN (SELECT estudiante_id FROM notas WHERE promedio_notas <= 50);

--- Select the names from the "estudiantes" table whose ID is within the subquery:
+-- SELECT the names FROM the "estudiantes" table whose ID is within the subquery:
 SELECT nombre FROM estudiantes WHERE estudiante_id IN (SELECT estudiante_id FROM promedios WHERE promedio_notas > 50);

 -- Create a query that shows all titles with valoracion_promedio > 4.